jgtonys/jgNote/README.md

 ![image.png](https://github.com/jgtonys/upload_test/blob/master/screenshot-Mon%20Aug%2012%202019%2017:16:25%20GMT%2B0900%20%28KST%29.png?raw=true)

-**If you can see empty database, firestore setting from web is all done.**
+**If you can see empty database, firestore setting from web is all done. `github.json` setting is shown in above video**

-copy `firebase.json` and `github.json` to

-- mac : `/Applications/jgnote.app/`
-- windows : `C:/Users/{USERNAME}/AppData/Local/Programs/jgnote/`

-And write `firebase.json` by creating [firestore database](https://firebase.google.com).
-Also github api access token and repository must be in `github.json`.